-The Solar Roof is available in smooth and textured glass, French slate, and Tuscan designs.
+Furthermore, the Solar Roof is also available in smooth and also in textured glass.
+In addition to French slate, and Tuscan designs.
 At this time, only the glass variations have been released in the United States.
 The Solar Roof stands to not only blend in seamlessly while providing utility savings.
-Tesla also touted its ability towithstand heavy weather conditions in a way that far exceeds traditional roof tiles.
+Tesla also touted its ability to withstand heavy weather conditions.
+So I mean in a way that far exceeds traditional roof tiles.

 However, the Tesla Solar Roof in partnership with Panasonic Solar is not without its downsides.
-This new product comes at a high cost.
-Some estimate that the Solar Roof is 70% more expensive than installing a traditional solar system on a sturdy roof, and only generates70% of the power that standard solar panels do.
+This new product also comes at a high cost.
+Some estimate that the Solar Roof is 70% more expensive than installing a traditional solar system on a sturdy roof.
+Also and that it only generates 70% of the power that standard solar panels do.

 Return of the Powerhouse